PierUgit/fmmap/README.md

 real, pointer :: a(:)
 integer(c_size_t) :: n = 10**9

-call x%create( FMMAP_SCRATCH, "", n, mold=a )   ! creates the mapping to a temporary file
+call x%create( FMMAP_SCRATCH, "", n, mold=0.0 ) ! creates the mapping to a temporary file
 call c_f_pointer( x%cptr(), a, [n] )            ! associates a pointer to the mapping

 !> work on a(:) as if it was a classical array in memory